seb-oss/openbanking/postman/README.md

 ### Step 1.
 Importing Collection into postman
 1. Open postman
 1. Select Import in the left navigation menu.
-1. Select the files you want to import.
+1. Select the files you want to import and select Import.
+We have 4 collections.
-1. Select Import to bring your data into postman.
+ * SEB PSD2 Account Information
+ * SEB PSD2 Payment Initiation
+ * SEB PSD2 Branded Card Accounts
+ * SEB PSD2 Corporate Card Accounts

 ### Step 2.
 Importing Environment into postman
 1. Click on the Environments tab on the left navbar of postman